fbef0102/L4D2-Plugins/AI_HardSI/readme.md

     * Tell all special infected bots to assault, attack survivors actively instead of not moving like idiots
     * This is official command
     * Can't use this command in multiplayer, unless the server has sv_cheats set to 1
-    * By Default, the plugin forces server to execue this command every 2 seconds
+    * By Default, the plugin forces server to execue this command every 2 seconds (without sv_cheats)

 - - - -
 # 中文說明